Italian cruiser Trieste: World War II

 On 10 June 1940, Italy declared war on Britain and France, formally entering World War II.
 The heavy cruiser Pola replaced Trieste as the squadron flagship, which in turn became the flagship of the 3rd Division, which also included Trento and Bolzano.
 These four cruisers deployed north of Sicily to patrol for Allied vessels on Italy's first day of the war.
 On 31 August, the 3rd Division sortied to intercept the British convoy from Alexandria to Malta in Operation Hats, though the Italian fleet broke off the operation without encountering the merchant ships.
 Trieste arrived back in Taranto on 2 September.
 She was present there on the night of 11–12 November, when the British raided the port, and she emerged undamaged.

 Trieste sortied with the fleet on 26 November in an attempt to intercept another convoy to Malta.
 The following morning, a reconnaissance floatplane from Bolzano located the British squadron.
 Shortly after 12:00, Italian reconnaissance reports informed the Italian fleet commander, Vice Admiral Inigo Campioni of the strength of the British fleet, and so he ordered his ships to disengage.
 By this time, Trieste and the other heavy cruisers had already begun engaging their British counterparts in the Battle of Cape Spartivento, and had scored two hits on the cruiser HMS Berwick, the second of which is credited to either Trieste or Trento.
-The battlecruiser HMS Renown intervened, and quickly straddled Trieste twice, though she inflicted only splinter damage.
-This forced Campioni to commit the battleship Vittorio Veneto, which in turn forced the British cruisers to break off the action, allowing both sides to disengage.
+The battlecruiser HMS Renown intervened, and quickly straddled Trieste twice, though the salvo inflicted only splinter damage.
+This compelled Campioni to commit the battleship Vittorio Veneto, which in turn forced the British cruisers to break off the action, allowing both sides to disengage.

 On 9 February 1941, Trieste sortied with the rest of the 2nd Squadron to search for Force H after the latter had shelled Genoa; the Italians returned to port without success.
 On 12–13 March, Trieste escorted a fast convoy to North Africa.